-Buck Steel does not sell steel building components (roof panels, wall panels, girts, purlins, doors, windows, vents, insulation, etc.) separately, but rather only when included with a complete building package.
+Buck Steel does not sell steel building components (roof panels, wall panels, girts, purlins, doors, windows, vents, insulation, etc.) separately.

 So what can Buck Steel do for me?

-We actually do quite a lot: we assist you in successfully navigating the steel building process, assist with initial planning and budgeting, assist with the creation of Architectural-grade 3D renderings of your project, provide you with our design expertise (accumulated from thousands of completed projects), provide you access to our design expertise in high-wind/coastal areas (including Miami-Dade County, FL), provide you with foundation engineering services, coordinate with your architect and/or general contractor, all while providing you with a level of customer service unparalleled in the industry.
-The steel building process is more complex that you will be led to believe – having Buck Steel guiding you through the process will help to ensure your project is a success.
+We actually do quite a lot: we assist in successfully navigating the steel building process, initial planning and budgeting, provide our design expertise accumulated from thousands of completed projects, provide you access to our design expertise in high-wind/coastal areas (including Miami-Dade County, FL), provide you with foundation engineering services, coordinate with your architect and/or general contractor, all while providing you with a level of customer service unparalleled in the industry.

 Can Buck Steel send me a quote without talking to me?

 First, let us say that we fully understand your reluctance to provide your telephone information and not wanting to be subjected to high-pressure sales tactics via the phone.
-But, we ask you to trust us when we proclaim that we are not metal building telemarketers!
+But, we ask you to trust us when we say that we are not metal building telemarketers!
 In fact, we despise them too and even written a blog article on how you can spot them: Metal Building Scams - The Metal Building Telemarketer.

 Once your quote is sent to you, your project manager will contact you to verify that you received it and to inquire if you have any questions.
 After that, you are only contacted if you request that we contact you to follow up on the status of your metal building project.